 \begin{prop} \quad

 Let $X$ be a $2$-dimensional simplicial complex on $n$ vertices, a complete $1$-skeleton and the smallest eigenvalue of the Laplacian acting on $1$-forms given by $\lambda^1(X)$.
-Then for any affine map $\phi : X \to \mathcal{H}$, suitably scaled so that for every triangle, $\tau$.
-Then, where the first sum runs over $2$-dimensional faces in $X$ and the second sum runs over all triangles in $X$.
+Then any affine map $\phi : X \to \mathcal{H}$, suitably scaled so that for every $1$ cycle, $\tau$, of length $3$, must have where the first sum runs over $2$-dimensional faces in $X$ and the second sum runs over all $1$-cycles of length $3$ in $X$.

 \end{prop}